-- 4. The following hospitals in New South Wales are at present approved hospitals for the purposes of section 88 of the by-laws and of these regulations, but the Faculty may, by special resolution, recognize other hospitals in particular cases: - (a) Fully Recognized Hospitals: Sydney Hospital; St. Vincent's Hospital; Royal Prince Alfred Hospital; The Royal North Shore Hospital; The Royal Newcastle Hospital.

-(b) Supplementary Hospitals: Lewisham Hospital; Royal Alexandra Hospital for Children; The St. George Hospital.
+- 4. The following hospitals in New South Wales are at present approved hospitals for the purposes of Section 88 of the By-laws and of these Resolutions, but the Faculty may, by special resolution, recognize other hospitals in particular cases: - (a) Fully Recognized Hospitals: Sydney Hospital; St. Vincent's Hospital; Royal Prince Alfred Hospital; Royal North Shore Hospital; Royal Newcastle Hospital; Repatriation General Hospital, Concord. - (b) Supplementary Hospitals: Lewisham Hospital; Royal Alexandra Hospital for Children; St. George Hospital.